Ed Sheeran, Nile Rodgers, Annie Lennox and more to perform for India COVID-19 fundraiser

 Ed Sheeran, Nile Rodgers, Annie Lennox and other entertainment figures including Steven Spielberg will feature in the We For India: Saving Lives, Protecting Livelihoods livestream.

-The virtual event will broadcast via Facebook at 9.30am ET (2.30pm BST) this Sunday (August 15) to raise funds for vital coronavirus missions in India.
-Viewers can donate money via the event’s affiliated social enterprise, The World We Want, here.
+The virtual event will broadcast via Facebook at 7.30pm ET (3pm BST / 10am EDT) this Sunday (August 15) to raise funds for vital coronavirus missions in India.
+Viewers can donate money in real time via this link.

 The live-streamed fundraiser will feature musical performances, stand-up comedy, messages of support, immersive fitness challenges and games.
 As Rolling Stone highlights, additional participants will also include Lennox’s daughter and musician Lola, Academy Award-winning Indian composer A.R.
 Rahman, Sister Sledge-featuring Sledgendary.